Three Steps to Save 17% on Every Hotel Stay

 The primary reason why Hotels.com is such a great place to purchase your lodging is that, for every 10 nights you buy through this site, you get 1 night free!
 Although there are some hotel chains that will give you a free night with every 5 or 7 stays, you are restricted to the same hotel chain.
 With Hotels.com you can stay one night at the Marriott, one night at the Hilton, and another night at a local bed and breakfast – and all of these stays will count towards your free night.

-Step #3: Use Swagbucks for an Additional 6% in Savings
+Step #3: Use Ebates or Swagbucks for an Additional 6% in Savings

 Swagbucks.com is a website that gives you points for making purchases and completing tasks online.
 As you can redeem 2,500 Swagbucks for $25 in Paypal cash, each Swagbuck is essentially worth a penny.

-You can earn Swagbucks for much of your online shopping – including Hotels.com.
-Any order placed on Hotels.com earns you 6 Swagbucks (or 6% cashback).
-Therefore, when you spend $500 on a week long vacation, you are making $30 back in Swagbucks.
+You can earn Swagbucks or Ebates cashback for much of your online shopping – including Hotels.com.
+Any order placed on Hotels.com earns you between 2-6% back depending on the current offer.
+Therefore, when you spend $500 on a week long vacation, you are making $30.
+Sweet deal!

-In addition to Hotels.com, you can earn Swagbucks for virtually any online purchase through Amazon, BestBuy, Groupon, etc. So sign up for a free Swagbucks account and start earning extra money back when you travel.
+In addition to Hotels.com, you can earn Swagbucks for virtually any online purchase through Amazon, BestBuy, Groupon, etc. So sign up for a free Swagbucks account or Ebates account and start earning extra money back when you travel.

 How Do You Save on Travel?